Tyler-Liquornik/canoe-analysis/README.md

     - [ ] Template links to other modules
     - [ ] About Page
 - [X] Snackbar error popups
+- [ ] Get piecewise function for graph equations
   - [ ] Get maximum SF/BM
-- [ ] Get piecewise function for graph equations
   - [ ] Output equations as LaTeX
-- [ ] Editing non-support loads by making them horizontally draggable
+- [ ] Editing non-support loads (current idea is making them draggable)
-    - [ ] Flip load direction by dragging the opposite side of the beam
 - [ ] Import/Export the canoe object as JSON
+- [ ] Unification of color system between Java and CSS code with ColorPalette.yml
+  - [ ] Customizable colors in settings
 - [ ] Download graph image as PNG

 <!-- CONTRIBUTING -->